Minestom/minestom.net/docs/adventure/localization.md

 The flag is read once and cannot be changed at runtime.
 Setting the system property from code has no effect unless it happens before the server is initialized.
 :::

-When enabled, components in outgoing packets are passed through `MinestomAdventure#COMPONENT_TRANSLATOR`, a `BiFunction<Component, Locale, Component>` defaulting to `GlobalTranslator::render`.
+When enabled, components in outgoing packets are passed through `MinestomAdventure#COMPONENT_TRANSLATOR`, which defaults to `GlobalTranslator::render`.
 Replace it to translate through something other than Adventure's registry:

 ```java
 MinestomAdventure.COMPONENT_TRANSLATOR = (component, locale) -> myTranslator.render(component, locale);